Adithyan8/Adithyan8/README.md

 2. Cyber Security
 3. Machine Learning

-I'm currently learning the basics of ethical hacking.
+I'm currently learning the basics of ethical hacking and django.

 You can reach out to me through :
 Instagram : https://www.instagram.com/adithyan_n8/